KonnorRogers/vps_setup/README.md

     sudo bash /path/to/vps-setup/linode.bash -u #{username}
 * -u specifies the home directory where everything will be installed, just in case its being run from root

+* Do not forget to set git via:

+      git config --global user.name

 * Then run:

       heroku login